 - Offer your dog your hand in a fist to sniff before they can sniff your crotch.
 Advise your company and family members to do the same.
 Provide verbal praise after he sniffs your hand.
 The offer of your fist will distract him, and you can take measures to prevent him from sniffing your crotch.
 Offering a reward from your other hand will encourage him to look for your fist rather than your crotch.

-- Once you have mastered redirecting your pup to sniff your fist, it is possible to train him further to touch his nose to your fist.
+- Once you have mastered redirecting your pup to sniff your fist, training him further to touch his nose to your fist is possible.
 Teaching him a word to correspond with this behavior will create a greeting ritual free of unwanted and intrusive sniffing.
 Hello, bump, fist, hand, and touch are examples.

 Humans love their pups, and pups love their humans, but that does not mean we love all their habits.
 The sniffing of crotches is something we all know dogs do and have learned to accept.
 While it is normal behavior, it can be bothersome.
 The good news is that there is something you can do about it.
 Talk to your veterinarian or professional trainer if you have concerns about your dog’s health or need help with behavior training.